Battle of Kōan

-The Battle of Kōan (弘安の役, Kōan no eki), also known as the Second Battle of Hakata Bay, was the second attempt by the Mongol-led Yuan dynasty of China to invade Japan after their failed attempt seven years earlier at the Battle of Bun'ei.
+The Battle of Kōan, also known as the Second Battle of Hakata Bay, was the second attempt by the Mongol-led Yuan dynasty of China to invade Japan after their failed attempt seven years earlier at the Battle of Bun'ei.
 In the summer of 1281, the Yuan invaded with two large armies.
 The Japanese defenders were aided by a major storm which sank a sizeable portion of the Yuan fleets.
 The invaders who reached the shore were repulsed shortly after landing.
 The Japanese called the opportune storm kamikaze (lit. 'divine wind'), a name later used in the Second World War for pilots who carried out aerial suicide attacks.

-Background

-After the failed first invasion by the Yuan navy, the Japanese made many defense preparations, constructing numerous fortifications along the coast.
-Armies were kept in a state of readiness to repel a further attack.

-In early 1280 Kublai Khan planned another invasion of Japan and ordered his shipbuilders to rebuild the whole fleet within a year.
-In the short time available many of the ships were poorly made; many were flat-bottomed river boats requisitioned by the Emperor.